Mickode1/Expression_Analysis_Library/README.md

 )

+# Join the results to the mouse reference genome and make it a dataframe
 norm_res_all <- data.frame(norm_res) %>%
   rownames_to_column(var = "ensgene") %>%
   left_join(x = norm_res_all,
             y = grcm38[, c("ensgene", "symbol", "description")],
             by = "ensgene")

+#Extract significantly expressed genes.
+My padj was set to 0.05
 significant_genes <- subset(norm_res_all, padj <0.05)

 significant_genes <- significant_genes %>%